p-chan5/EasyPulse/README.md

 Special: they don't have many effects, but they do have some interesting features.

-- analog-max: includes 2 vintage-style surround equalizers.
+- analog-eq/mc-max: includes 2 vintage-style surround equalizers.

 Do they sound amazing?
 Then support us with a ⭐️ and don't miss any updates!